 How Inner West Council did it

-Within their Climate and Renewables Strategy, Inner West explains how it is helping the community to go solar.
+Within their Climate and Renewables Strategy, in the section on community carbon emissions, Inner West explains their approach of assisting their community in going solar.
 The broad objectives are as follows:

 - Large solar installations on high impact sites